 Our work touches the lives of the most disenfranchised groups in New York City, and pushes our society closer to racial equity through individual and systemic anti-racism representation and advocacy.

-Of clients served by the Criminal Defense Practice identify as non-white.
+Of clients served by the Criminal Defense Pratice identify as BIPOC.

 Every donation helps us offer essential legal services to thousands of vulnerable New Yorkers, helping people buy food, pay rent, and care for themselves and their families.

 Last Updated: 31 January 2023